Royal Antediluvian Order of Buffaloes: Asia

 The early Lodges in Asia had been set up associated with the Maritime sector, British Army and industries.
 Hong Kong was where you would expect to find such lodges.
 The first Lodge in Hong Kong was in the 3000 series numbers under the GLE (Birmingham) and so would have been formed in or around 1919–1920.
 Singapore was the next place, and several Lodges were formed there before the Japanese invasion of the Second World War.
 A "Lodge" was opened in Changi POW Camp of which a history has been compiled by Bro Mick Walker RoH of the Grand Lodge of England.

 Following the end of the Second World War, there was a Lodge formed by members of the Japan Occupation Forces.
 A Lodge was opened in Korea during the time of the Korean War, and was associated with the Cameron Highlanders.
 New Lodges were formed also in Singapore, one of which was the "Enterprise" Lodge GLE.
 Another Lodge was associated with a Royal Air Force Base.

 From the mid-1950s Lodges spread across South East Asia due greatly to the influx of British servicemen as a result of increasing tensions in the region that culminated in the Malayan Emergency.
 By 1965 There were Lodges in Borneo, Singapore, Malaysia.
 Virtually all of these Lodges were "military" lodges and met at the various British Army Bases and Camps.
 One such lodge was Straits Commonwealth Lodge.

 The Buffs continued to exist in South East Asia after the conflict.
 The Rumah Pantai Lodge GLE on Borneo was formed in 1980 by the merger of two old Military Lodges.
 Rumah Pantai soldiered on until 2015 by which time it was the last RAOB Lodge in Asia.

+As of 2025, RAOB Philippines, The Royal Antediluvian Order of Buffaloes (RAOB), widely known as "The Buffs," is an international, non-Masonic fraternal, charitable, and community service organization that operates in the Philippines.
+Founded originally in London in 1822, the Philippine branch operates under the jurisdiction of the Grand Lodge of England (GLE) - Grand Lodge of Victoria.
+The first Minor Lodge in the Philippines, the Philippine Carabao Lodge No. 1, was officially established and consecrated on November 15, 2025.
+This historic event was supported by the Grand Lodge of Victoria GLE, led by Grand Primo David Mackay and Deputy Grand Primo Robert Mackay.
+During the consecration, Buff John Rupert Ibarra Corpuz C.P. was installed as the Worthy Primo, and Buff Mark Neil Limcuando C.P. was installed as the City Marshal, alongside 10 other lodge officers.